Hassan Whiteside: Sioux Falls Skyforce (2012–2013)

 On December 14, 2012, Whiteside was acquired by the Sioux Falls Skyforce of the NBA Development League.

 Rio Grande Valley Vipers (2013)

 On January 4, 2013, Whiteside was traded to the Rio Grande Valley Vipers in exchange for Damian Saunders.

 Amchit Club (2013)

 Whiteside left the Vipers prior to the playoffs and joined Lebanese club Amchit Club in late April 2013.

 Sichuan Blue Whales (2013)

 After three games for Amchit in early May, Whiteside left Lebanon and joined the Chinese NBL team Sichuan Blue Whales.
 In his first game with the Blue Whales, Whiteside recorded 28 points and 21 rebounds in an 85–69 win over Hebei Xianglian.
 In 27 games, he averaged 25.7 points, 16.6 rebounds, 1.4 steals and 5.1 blocks per game.

 Al Mouttahed Tripoli (2013–2014)

-In November 2013, Whiteside returned to Lebanon after signing with Al Mouttahed Tripoli.
+In November 2013, Whiteside moved to Lebanon after signing with Al Mouttahed Tripoli.